grafana/faro-web-sdk/docs/sources/developer/architecture/components/internal-logger.md

 # Internal Logger

 The internal logger is a helper utility that is used to log messages from the library itself.
-Due to the fact that it relies on the unpatched console, the messages printed by the internal logger are not captured during autoinstrumentation of the `console` object.
+Due to the fact that it relies on the unpatched console, the messages printed by the internal logger are not captured during auto-instrumentation of the `console` object.

 The internal logger is initialized imediately after the unpatched console is initialized.
 Similar to the unpatched console, it is also made available to all components that are initialized after it.